Mike Millard

-Millard is said to have suffered from severe depression.
-He committed suicide in 1994.
+Millard reportedly suffered from depression and a cocaine addiction.
+He committed suicide in 1994, aged 43.

-The Millard recording set-up was used by The National in 2019 to record two of their shows in Berkeley, CA, and an accompanying documentary titled Juicy Sonic Magic: The Mike Millard Method was also created.
+Millard's recording setup was used by the National in 2019 to record two of their shows in Berkeley, California, and an accompanying documentary titled Juicy Sonic Magic: The Mike Millard Method was also created.
+The Berkeley recordings were released in a three-cassette box set designed as an homage to Millard for Record Store Day 2019.

-Mike is most known for the 10 Led Zeppelin shows that he recorded in southern California in the 1970s.
-Those shows include March 11 and 12 in Long Beach and at the Forum on March 24, 25, and 27th on the North American tour.
-When the band returned to southern California for the concert tour of North America, he recorded the band in San Diego June 19 and then four times at the Forum on June 21, 23, 25, and 27th.
+Mike is best known for the 10 Led Zeppelin shows that he recorded in Southern California in the 1970s.
+Those shows include March 11 and 12 in Long Beach and at the Forum on March 24, 25, and 27th on the 1975 North American tour.
+When the band returned to southern California for the 1977 concert tour of North America, he recorded the band in San Diego June 19 and then four times at the Forum on June 21, 23, 25, and 27th.

-A 2021 Rolling Stone article lauded the quality of his April 26, 1975 recording of Pink Floyd, going so far as to say, "If Pink Floyd ever decides to create a Bootleg Series, they should get their hands on Millard’s master tapes — starting with this 1975 Los Angeles gig.
-It’s the band at the peak of their abilities as a live act and deserves to be heard as widely as possible."
-On 12 September 2025 it was announced that Millard's tape of the Los Angeles Pink Floyd show will be officially released on 12 December 2025.
-The tape was remastered by Steven Wilson.
+A 2021 Rolling Stone article lauded the quality of his April 26, 1975 recording of Pink Floyd, going so far as to say, "If Pink Floyd ever decides to create a Bootleg Series, they should get their hands on Millard's master tapes — starting with this 1975 Los Angeles gig.
+It's the band at the peak of their abilities as a live act and deserves to be heard as widely as possible."
+Millard's tapes of the Los Angeles show were officially released on 12 December 2025 as part of Pink Floyd's 50th Anniversary Wish You Were Here box set.
+The recording was remastered by Steven Wilson.
+Millard's Pink Floyd master tapes were also released as a four-LP and two-CD set for Record Store Day, April 18, 2026.